andrew/ultimate-awesome/README.md

 - [awesome-rgb](https://github.com/BitcoinOS-Labs/awesome-rgb) - All about RGB.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [awesome-carbon-accounting-offsets](https://github.com/brandonhimpfen/awesome-carbon-accounting-offsets) - A curated list of tools, frameworks, datasets, standards, platforms, and projects for carbon accounting, carbon offsetting, and sustainability tracking.
+- [awesome-chatgpt](https://github.com/brandonhimpfen/awesome-chatgpt) - A curated list of tools, extensions, prompts, projects, and resources for ChatGPT and the OpenAI ecosystem.
 - [awesome-cloud](https://github.com/brandonhimpfen/awesome-cloud) - A curated list of cloud platforms, tools, SDKs, open-source projects, infrastructure services, observability stacks, DevOps utilities, and learning resources.
 - [awesome-cms](https://github.com/brandonhimpfen/awesome-cms) - A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
 - [awesome-crypto-mining](https://github.com/brandonhimpfen/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
 - [awesome-data-analytics](https://github.com/brandonhimpfen/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
 - [awesome-iot](https://github.com/brandonhimpfen/awesome-iot) - A curated list of awesome Internet of Things (IoT) frameworks, platforms, tools, libraries, and resources.
+- [awesome-mlops](https://github.com/brandonhimpfen/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).
 - [awesome-nodejs](https://github.com/brandonhimpfen/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [awesome-ocaml](https://github.com/brandonhimpfen/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-openai](https://github.com/brandonhimpfen/awesome-openai) - A curated list of OpenAI tools, APIs, research, SDKs, and community resources.